learn-co-students/ruby-collaborating-objects-lab-onl01-seng-pt-081720/README.md

 #### `Artist#add_song`

-This instance method exists to tell a pased in `Song` instance it belongs to _this_ `Artist` instance.
+This instance method receives an instance of a `Song` and associates it belongs to _this_ `Artist` instance.

 #### `Artist#songs`